MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/pricing.md

 ms.lastreviewed: 03/16/2022
 ms.reviewer: mamezgeb

-# Intent: As an Kubernetes administrator, I want to learn about pricing for AKS on Azure Stack HCI
+# Intent: As a Kubernetes administrator, I want to learn about pricing for AKS on Azure Stack HCI
 # Keyword: cost of on-premises Kubernetes

 ---